When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The fact that this bike has mudguards, pannier rack, lights and a kickstand fitted, mean that it is excellent for the daily commute in all weathers, or perfect for some weekend touring.
+The fact that this bike has mudguards, a pannier rack, lights and a kickstand fitted, means that it is excellent for the daily commute in all weathers, or perfect for some weekend touring.
 The inclusion of a gel saddle and suspension seat post make this bike a truly comfortable and versatile all-rounder.

 If you are in the market for an incredibly versatile and affordable e-bike this definitely ticks all the right boxes

 A friend of mine purchased one of these back in the Summer and he was kind enough to let me take it for a spin.
 I can honestly say it was a revelation!
 The gel saddle was incredibly comfortable and the small X15 hub motor was quiet and smooth.
 It produced a lot of power for such a small motor, making climbing the steep Cornish hills a doddle!
 The brakes and front suspension were more than adequate for the back lanes of Cornwall.